Skip to main content

 Set

-The Set type represent a set of unique values.
+The Set type represents a set of unique values.
 You can add and remove elements from the set, test whether a value exists in the set, and perform set algebra operations, like unions and intersections between two sets.

 Sets are generic and the element type must conform to the KeyElement trait.